Skip to main content

 After passing the course, the student should be able to:

-• be able to compare technologies that are used in application development
+• be able to compare technologies that are used for development of mobile applications

 • be able to use mobile services for authentication, positioning and similar services